googlegenomics/gcp-variant-transforms/docs/large_inputs.md

 As a result, we recommend setting `--num_bigquery_write_shards 20` when loading any data that has more than 1 billion rows (after merging) or 1TB of final output.
+You may use a smaller number of write shards (e.g. 5) when using [partitioned output](#--partition_config_path) as each partition also acts as a "shard".
 Note that using a larger value (e.g. 50) can cause BigQuery write to fail as there is a maximum limit on the number of concurrent writes per table.

-## `--partition_config_path`
+### `--partition_config_path`

 Partitioning the output can save significant query costs once the data is in BigQuery.
-It can also optimize the pipeline (e.g. it natively shards the BigQuery output per partition and merging can also occur per partition).
+It can also optimize the cost/time of the pipeline (e.g. it natively shards the BigQuery output per partition and merging can also occur per partition).

 As a result, we recommend setting the partition config for very large data where possible.
 Please see the [documentation](partitioning.md) for more